Fliegerstaffel 4: History

-It was founded in the Second World War under the designation Fliegerkompanie 4.
-Starting from 1940, the Fliegerkompanie used 4 aircraft of the type Morane.
+It was founded during the Second World War under the designation Fliegerkompanie 4.
+Starting in 1940, the company used four Morane aircraft.

-From 1943 on the Fliegerkompanie 4 was on duty at the military airfield Frutigen.
-In 1945 during a reorganization the flying personal of the Fliegerkompanie 4 was divided into the newly created Fliegerstaffel 4.
-From 1954 onwards, the Fliegerstaffel 4 changed to the De Havilland D.H.
-100 Vampire and De Havilland DH-112 Venom.
-The Military Airfield St. Stephan became the new home base of the Fliegerstaffel 4.
+From 1943 onward, Fliegerkompanie 4 was stationed at Frutigen military airfield.
+In 1945, during a reorganization, the flying personnel of Fliegerkompanie 4 formed the newly created Fliegerstaffel 4.
+From 1954 onwards, Fliegerstaffel 4 transitioned to the de Havilland D.H.
+100 Vampire and de Havilland DH-112 Venom.
+St. Stephan Military Airfield became the new home base of Fliegerstaffel 4.

-In 1975 the Hawker Hunter became the new aircraft of the Fliegerstaffel 4 of and the [military airfield Turtmann the new home base.
+In 1975, the Hawker Hunter became the new aircraft of Fliegerstaffel 4, and Turtmann military airfield became its new home base.